-When it comes to skincare, it is very easy to get your routine wrong.
-After all, there are so many products on the market and so many mysterious ingredients to decode that at some point you just want to throw your hands up in the air, cleanse your face with leftover shampoo foam from the shower and call it a day.
-(But please don't do that.)
+When it comes to skincare, it is scarily easy to get your routine wrong.
+After all, there are so many products on the market and so many mysterious ingredients to decode that at some point you just want to throw your hands up in the air, cleanse your face with leftover shampoo foam from the shower, and call it a day.
+(But, like, please don't do that.)

-In an effort to understand the only skincare mistakes we actually have to worry about, we got in touch with two of our favourite celebrity facialists—Renée Rouleau and Shani Darden—to break it down nice and easy.
-These two skincare gurus let us know the five skincare products and ingredients you should make an effort to avoid (plus five easy swaps you can make instead).
+In an effort to understand the only skincare mistakes we actually have to worry about, we got in touch with two of our favorite celebrity facislists—Renée Rouleau and Shani Darden—to break it down nice and easy.
+These two skincare gurus got real with us about the only five skincare products and ingredients you really should make an effort to avoid (plus five easy swaps you can make instead).
 Keep scrolling for your no-frills guide to fixing five common skincare missteps.

 There's no doubt about it: Lots of bar soaps are gentler and more natural than they used to be, but Rouleau says that the binding ingredients that hold the bar in shape are still the same—and they're no good for the skin.
 These binding ingredients have a pH between 8 and 10, which is higher than the skin, which is usually at about 5.5.
 Soaps with such a high pH can "instantly strip the skin of moisture" since they can "cause the skin to go into an alkaline state, resulting in dryness," says Rouleau.

 Try a Low-Foaming Cleanser

 No matter your skin type, Rouleau recommends looking for a cleanser that's sulfate-free and low-foaming cleanser.
 "This should ensure that the cleanser is gentle and safe," she says.
 (And make sure to moisturize immediately after, so your skin doesn't have time to dry out.)